Rohit10jr/LEETCODE/README.md

 Welcome to my LeetCode solutions repository!

-- **Contributions Welcome**: Feel free to submit pull requests with solutions in your favorite language or optimized versions of existing solutions.
+- **Contributions Welcome**: Feel free to submit pull requests with solutions in your optimized versions of existing solutions.
 - **Report Issues**: If you encounter any problems, please open an issue, and I'll address it ASAP.

 Check out my [LeetCode profile](https://leetcode.com/u/Rohit10jr/) for more information.